Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 The gifted child can exhibit many unique characteristics, or none at all.
 And even those who seemingly exhibit none of these characteristics may feel many of them, hidden just below the surface.
 And the effort it takes to continue hiding is often exhausting.
 If you're looking for characteristic checklists, visit Identification of Gifted Children.

-From Sensitivities to Perfectionism, from the Underachiever to the Imposter, all of these characteristics are commonly found in many gifted children.
+From Sensitivities to Perfectionism, from the Underachiever to the Impostor, all of these characteristics are commonly found in many gifted children.
 And commonly cause concern, among their parents and teachers.

 Dabrowski's Theory of Positive Disintegration and Overexcitabilities (OEs) are often attributed as characteristics of gifted children.
 Visit the Dabrowski's Overexcitabilities (OE's) for information, research and even a lesson plan on these theories!